-- misrepresentation of source material used in a work for which the student claims authorship, as in (1) failing to signal the extent to which sources have influenced the overall organizational structure of a student's work, or (2) starting from paragraphs and sentence patterns devised by someone else and making superficial line edits to incorporate synonyms selected by the student (word by word) edits - treating as common knowledge material that an instructor expects to be cited, which may include but is not limited to personal communication, information delivered in face-to-face or online lectures, and overreliance on language from course materials like assignment guides or essay instructions; - submission of work such as laboratory reports, computer programs or coding, journals, reflections, or other types of papers, which have been copied from work done by other students, either in whole or in part, with or without these students' knowledge or consent; - submission of work such as laboratory reports, computer programs or coding, journals, reflections, or other types of papers, which have been copied from comments made by instructors or instructor-created materials, as when a student includes parts of a group project or borrows from assignment instructions to create professional profiles via online platforms like Github, without obtaining written permission to do so in advance; - submission of work that duplicates or substantially borrows from assignments the student has turned in previously, whether earlier in the same semester or previous semesters, when instructors expected original work (known as double submission or "self plagiarism," this action varies in severity depending on the specific context of a course or assignment); - use of papers and projects that are purchased or otherwise bartered for and turned in as the student's own work (known as "contract cheating," and always taken very seriously).
+- misrepresentation of source material used in a work for which the student claims authorship, as in (1) failing to signal the extent to which sources have influenced the overall organizational structure of a student's work, or (2) starting from paragraphs and sentence patterns devised by another person or AI technology then making superficial, word-by-word line edits to incorporate synonyms selected by the student; - treating as common knowledge material that which an instructor expects to be cited, including but not limited to personal communication, information delivered in face-to-face or online lectures, overreliance on language from course material (assignment instructions, essay prompts, and so on), or overreliance on material generated by AI tools (Grammarly, ChatGPT, DALL-E, translation software, or similar); - submission of work such as laboratory reports, computer programs or coding, journals, reflections, or other types of papers, which have been copied from work done by other students, either in whole or in part, with or without these students' knowledge or consent; - submission of work such as laboratory reports, computer programs or coding, journals, reflections, or other types of papers, which have been copied from comments made by instructors or instructor-created materials; as when a student includes parts of a group project or borrows from assignment instructions to create professional profiles via online platforms like Github, without having obtained written permission to do so in advance; - submission of work that duplicates or substantially borrows from assignments the student has turned in previously, earlier in the same semester or previous semesters, if an instructor stated or could reasonably have been assumed to expect original work (known as double submission or "self-plagiarism," this will vary in severity depending on the context of a course or assignment); - use of papers and projects that are purchased or otherwise bartered for, then turned in as the student's own original work (known as "contract cheating," this is always taken very seriously).

-Students can avoid the suspicion of plagiarism in written papers, oral presentations, and other coursework by clearly indicating the source of any idea, wording, or visual reference they did not produce themselves, either in footnotes or within the paper, presentation, or other work.
-Indication may be given in a list of references (such as works cited page or bibliography), or in some other form of attribution relevant to the genre, discipline, or professional setting, as expected/agreed upon by the instructor(s) who assign and assess the work.
-Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in the student's own words.
-Direct quotes must always be placed in quotation marks in addition to the other citation information that is required.
+Students can avoid the suspicion of plagiarism (i.e., misattribution of source material or technologies) in written papers, oral presentations, and other coursework by clearly and transparently indicating the source of any idea, wording, or visual reference they did not produce themselves, either in footnotes or within the paper, presentation, or other work.
+Indication may be given in a list of references (a works cited page or bibliography), or through some other form of attribution relevant to the genre, discipline, or professional setting, as expected/agreed upon by the instructor(s) who assign and assess the work.
+Credit to source material or source technologies (DALL-E, ChatGPT, or similar) must be given regardless of whether the idea, phrase or other material is quoted directly, or whether a student subsequently paraphrases or summarizes into their own words.
+In addition to any and all other citation information required (e.g., page numbers), verbatim quotes must always be placed in quotation marks.